mduckham/pnkg/lib/README.md

 java -jar ./lib/rmlmapper-17.0.0-r449-all.jar -m ./src/PlaceNameKGAus/RML/PlaceNameMapping.ttl -o ./src/PlaceNameKGAus/out/pnkg_out.ttl
 ```
 The PNKG in ttl file format will be stored in ```./src/PlaceNameKGAus/out/pnkg_out.ttl```
-In this project the knowledge graph was build using RMLmapper-java.
 Alternatively, other RML processors can be used to build the PNKG.
 See below information how to use PyRML and BURP.

 ### PyRML
 Python based engine for processing RML files.